Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 • Higher consumption of computing power by the user's devices

-• Greater difficulties with adapting the application to older browsers and non-standard devices.
+• Greater difficulties with adapting the application to older browsers and non-standard devices

-Use of SPA Web Applications - Google maps
+Use of SPA web applications - Google maps

-Google Maps allow various user-application interactions.
+Google Maps allows various user-application interactions.

-They are most often used in industries where the following take priority:
+Single-page web applications are most often used in industries where the following take priority:

 • View and interactions in real-time (e.g., maps)